oSharpey/cyber-obsidian/year-3/proj/Methodology.md

 ## Attack
 ### CPA attack
 Basic steps:
-- Get all data, power traces and corressponding plaintexts sent
+- Get all data, power traces and corresponding plaintexts sent
+- Create a power leakage model based off hamming weights of intermediate values - XORing key with plaintext output from the SBOX.
+This loops through all traces
+- Rank the correlation coefficients to determine what is the most likely key